vasilakisfil/Introspected-REST/README.md

 Accept: application/vnd.api+json; pagination=spec-a; querying=graphql; querying=jsonapi, application/vnd.api2+json;
 ```

-I want to have either of the following 2:
+The client says that it wants to have either of the following 2:
 * `application/vnd.api+json` with the following MicroTypes
   * `pagination=spec-a`
   * `querying=graphql` and if you don't have this, I am fine with `querying=jsonapi`